rennersiebens/Pizza-Ordering-System/README.md

 order to a file, add pizzas, remove pizzas, display order or quit.
 The application promts users to choose the size of their pizzas, toppings and how many they would like.
 The application then prints out a cost for the pizzas once the user is finished.
 This was the original program for the Pizza Ordering GUI that I also made.
+Comments regarding how the program work can be found in the source code.